2x-Helix/Space-Invaders/README.md

 # Space Invaders
-A space invaders clone programmed following a functional programming paradigm.
+A space invaders clone programmed following a functional programming paradigm completed as an assignment for Monash FIT2102 (S2.
+2021) Programming Paradigms.

 **Prerequisites**
 Ensure the TypeScript compiler is installed and the RxJS library.